chitrams/demo-simple-om/README.md

 version 47.
 The executable in this instance is a Singularity Image File that Aurélien has built, `openmalaria_47.0.sif`.

-For any version changes, we will be updating the executables in that `GROUP` folder.
+For any version changes, we will be updating the executables within that `GROUP` folder.

 ``` r